Skip to Content

 I should have ordered the steak.
 It looks delicious!

-To express a negative regret, wrap ne…pas around the auxiliary verb (aurais in this case).
-Thus, “je n’aurais pas dû + infinitive” means “I shouldn’t have _ed.”
+To express a regret in the negation, place ne… pas around the auxiliary (aurais in this case).
+So je n’aurais pas dû + infinitive means “I shouldn’t have ….”

 Je n’aurais pas dû vendre le vélo !